metagusano/metabarcoding_scripts/README.md

  -_t_: Proportion of reads suspected of have suffered tag switching.
 No percentage.
 Default: 0. <br />
  -_r_: Minumum number of reads in total to consider a MOTU as a true occurrence.
 Default: 3. <br />
  -_a_: Wether MOTUs with the same __species__ determination are to be collapsed into a single occurrence.
 Retains the id label of the most abundant MOTU and records the id lables of the collapsed ones.
 Default: NO. <br />

+- "BOLD_identities", R script

+Usage (command line (terminal or similar)): <br /><br />$ refine_MOTU_table -f _input_fasta.fasta_ -t _taxonomy_table.csv_

+This script conducts taxonomic assignation of COI sequences by querying to BOLD database.
+By using the API system instead of the identification function from package 'bold' the system does not saturate and keeps sending sequences and receiving identification.
+Then, those identifications are assigned to their lowest taxonomic level based on similarity thresholds (98 % for species, 95 % for genus, 90 % for family, and 85 % for order).

+Arguments:  <br />
+-_f_: Input file.
+Must be a .fasta / .fas / .fa file.
+No default.
+-_t_: Output table with taxonomy.
+Default input file_taxonomy.csv

 - "polyclad_colors", R script.